w3craft/blog/README.md

-# blog
+# The W3Craft blog website
-This is the repository for the w3craft blog website.
+This repository generates what goes on the https://blog.w3craft.ru website.